Autumn on the estate

 You'll find hedgerows across Castle Ward, including down by the shore and along the Secret Shore Trail.
 Our visitors and wildlife are a hungry bunch though, so earlybirds certainly get the blackberry.

 Castle Ward is coming down with conkers in Autumn!
 Find one champion battle piece, only to discover an even better specimen just down the path.

 The season of growth might be over but one sect of the natural world is just coming into its own - mushrooms.
 There are an astounding variety of mushrooms on display at Castle Ward.
 A good spot for budding mycologists is along the Secret Shore Trail which is littered with lots of fallen trees turned climbing frames, perfect for mushrooms to develop.
 We don't recommend picking any to take home and eat unless you are a trained expert as edible and poisonous mushrooms can look very similar.

 Finish (or begin!) a visit to Castle Ward by getting a warming bowl of soup, homemade sausage roll or baked potato in the Stableyard Tea-room.
-Our new seasonal range includes Thai style beetroot soup and white bean and broccoli soup, which both include vegetables grown right here in the Walled Garden.

 Although we think Castle Ward looks beautiful year round, the Autumn season makes the estate particularly special.
 Don't forget to share your photographs with us on social media - we love to see your favourite places.